Avoiding Those Embarrassing Moments

 Learning relaxation techniques can also help in learning how to control the pelvic floor muscles and is therefore advisable.

-Learning how to breathe properly, meditate, or simply practicing mindfulness may be a good start as stress and an already troubled bladder are a bad combination.
+Learning how to breathe properly, meditate or simply practice mindfulness may be a good start as stress and an already troubled bladder are a bad combination.

 9. Train Your Bladder